Step 1 - Selling agreement

 - Pennsylvania: An appointment must be approved before first solicitation occurs for all products.

 - Wisconsin: An appointment must be approved before solicitation of Annuity and Long Term Care products (this includes Life products with Long Term Care features or Life products that have the LTC Agreement).

 Applications received that are signed prior to the appointment effective date in these states will not be accepted and will be returned.

 Concurrent submission states

 All others states are considered concurrent submission states.
-These states do not require an advisor to be appointed prior to submitting the first contract application to the issuing company.
+These states do not require a financial professional to be appointed prior to submitting the first contract application to the issuing company.

 If we receive completed appointment paperwork at the same time an application is submitted and we determine that our primary appointment criteria has been met, we will begin our review of the application and file a notice of appointment.